 The Med-Peds program also utilizes teachers from our categorical

 Internal Medicine and

 Our pediatric staff includes over 25 board certified pediatricians, pediatric subspecialists, and pediatric nurse practitioners, all of whom are active residency program faculty.
-Their expertise covers the following areas of pediatric medicine: adolescent medicine, allergy, behavioral pediatrics, cardiology, critical care, developmental pediatrics, endocrinology, gastroenterology, general pediatrics, genetics, hematology/oncology, infectious disease, neonatology and nephrology.
+Their expertise covers the following areas of pediatric medicine: adolescent medicine, allergy, behavioral pediatrics, cardiology, critical care, developmental pediatrics, rheumatology, pulmonary, endocrinology, gastroenterology, general pediatrics, genetics, hematology/oncology, infectious disease, neonatology and nephrology.

 Other pediatric subspecialties include dermatology, ophthalmology, orthopedics, otolaryngology (ENT), psychiatry/psychology, radiology and surgery.
 Child life specialists, occupational therapists, speech pathologists and many other specialists actively participate in the teaching program.

-The Internal Medicine program has an active teaching staff of general internists and subspecialists in excess of 120 physicians who have come to Marshfield from across the United States and the world.
-Most hold voluntary clinical faculty appointments at the University of Wisconsin Medical School and 11 have achieved the rank of clinical professor.
+Marshfield Clinic Health System has an active teaching staff of general internists and subspecialists in excess of 120 physicians who have come to Marshfield from across the United States and the world.
+Over 50 physicians hold voluntary clinical faculty appointments at the University of Wisconsin Medical School.

 Other consultants to the program include bacteriologists, pathologists, clinical pathologists and radiologists.